dataarchitect.studio

 What matters more than the table format?

 The catalog — the component that holds each table's pointer and decides who may commit to it.
-Formats have converged; catalogs (Unity, Polaris, Glue, Horizon, Nessie) are where governance and the remaining lock-in now live.
+Formats have converged; catalogs (Unity, Polaris, Snowflake Open Catalog, Glue, Nessie) are where governance and the remaining lock-in now live.
 Choose the catalog as carefully as you once chose the format.